-After the initial occupancy period, the owner may request a rent adjustment in accordance with the owner's lease.
+After the initial occupancy period, the owner may request a rent adjustment.

 For rent increase requests after initial lease-up, HACA may request owners to provide information about the rents charged for other units on the premises.
 In evaluating the proposed rents in comparison to other units on the premises, HACA will consider unit size and length of tenancy in the other units.